CMPUT412W19Team6/Comp3/README.md

 - Explanation:
      - The robot is supposed to follow the white lines on the floor, and stop for a bit when reaching a red mark on the floor.
-     - There are 3 locations where a vision task is required:
+     - There are 3 locations (1,2 and 4) where vision tasks are required in addition to another location (3) that requires both vision and navigation tasks:

         a.
 Location 1: